1299 AD; Cholua, Mexico, Temple of Quetzalcoatl

 3. Can Harry still do magic?
 He can indeed still do magic and we will see him use it more in the future chapters.

 4. Who will you be pairing Harry with?
-It'll be a long road for Harry before he gets to have that relationship and it'll cause him and the other(s) a bit of a hassle as homosexuality wasn't smiled upon during this era and Harry basically being worshiped as a pagan God isn't going to change that.
-In the end though Harry, Temeraire and Laurence will have a strong friendship and maybe something more.
+It'll be a long road for Harry before he gets to have that relationship and it'll cause him and the other(s) a bit of a hassle as homosexuality wasn't smiled upon during this era.
+Plus Harry is basically being worshiped as a pagan God isn't going to change that (at least not for the British).
+In the end though Harry, Tharkay, Temeraire and Laurence will have a strong friendship and maybe something more.
+I've not fully decided on that part yet.

-Also you'll probably wonder (or have already guessed) who the Grim Lord, the Twin Tricksters, the Red King and his wife the Wise Woman, the Dark Warrior and the Old Man of the Heavens are.
-So incase you haven't picked up who they are supposed to be I'll explain.
+Also you'll probably wonder (or have already guessed) who the Grim Lord, the Twin Tricksters, the Red King and his wife the Wise Woman, the Dark Warrior, and the Old Man of the Heavens are.
+So in case you haven't picked up who they are supposed to be I'll explain.
 The Grim Lord is Sirius Black.
-The Twin Tricksters are of course Fred and George Weasley.
+The Twin Tricksters are, of course, Fred and George Weasley.
 The Red King is Ron Weasley.
-The Wise Woman is of course Hermione Granger-Weasley.
-The Dark Warrior is Severus Snape and the Old Man of the Heavens is Dumbledore.
+The Wise Woman is Hermione Granger-Weasley.
+The Dark Warrior is Severus Snape, and the Old Man of the Heavens is Dumbledore.

 Also the 'tzin' at the end of names is meant as a title of respect for a person and their position in the hierarchy of the Empire.